daiane1989/GETTING-AND-CLEANING-DATA/CODEBOOK.md

 4)LEBALING THE DATA with descriptive variable names

 5) CREATING TIDY ATA SET WITH AVERAGE OF EACH VARIABLE AND WRITE IN TXT

+VARIABLES
+x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.

+x_data, y_data and subject_data merge the previous datasets to further analysis.

+features contains the correct names for the x_data dataset, which are applied to the column names